maneletorres/MyBankApp/README.md

 # MyBankApp
-- Simulation app of bank account management at user level, built in Java with Android Studio IDE and hosted on GitHub Pages.
+- Simulation app of bank account management at user level, built in Java with Android Studio IDE.
 - Developed with database support in SQLite, consolidating knowledge in data persistence.
 - Increased the productivity of my projects using communication tools to give and receive feedback from mentors, tutors and other students.